 Next select Restrict to for further adjustments.
-This let you in combination with the previous option hide for example pawns just in the centre.
+This allows you to, in combination with the previous option, for example, to hide the pawns just in the center.

 Finally you can Hide Dragging.
-In this case the mouse cursor won't indicate which piece (or none) you are dragging.
+In this case the mouse cursor won't indicate which piece (or possibly no piece!) you are dragging.